JendareyTechnologies/classa24-practical-interview/Question1.md

 Perform the below task

-2a.
-Clone the below url build below project to the .war file
+# 2a.
+Clone the below url

 https://github.com/JendareyTechnologies/Jendarey-Engineers-Voting-Result-App-War-Project1.git

-2b.
-Build below project to generate the .war file and paste the name of .war file on the group chat.
+# 2b.
+Build the project to generate the .war file and paste the name of .war file on the group chat.

-2c.
-What the total number of directories and files in the project file.
+# 2c.
+What is the total number of directories and files in the project file.
 Hint use the "tree command"

 =========================================================================